Birgit Nilsson: Interactions with conductors

 Nilsson was known for standing up to conductors.
 In a 1967 rehearsal of Die Walküre with Herbert von Karajan conducting, Nilsson responded to the gloomy lighting of the production by wearing a miner's helmet (complete with Valkyrian wings).
 When on some occasion von Karajan urged a retake "but this time with more heart.
 That's the place where you have your purse", Nilsson replied, "I'm so pleased to find we have something in common."
-When Georg Solti, in Tristan and Isolde, insisted on tempos too slow for Nilsson's taste, she made the first performance even slower, inducing a conductorial change of heart.
-After a tiff with Hans Knappertsbusch, Nilsson reported: "He called me by a name that begins with "A" and ends with 'hole'".
+When Georg Solti, in Tristan und Isolde, insisted on tempos too slow for Nilsson's taste, she made the first performance even slower, inducing a change of heart in the conductor.